Frequently asked questions

 How is your service funded?

-Approximately 10% of our income comes from government funding so we rely on our supporters’ generosity to raise the difference to keep the service running.
-What’s more, we know there are many more families desperate for our vital support, so it’s crucial we raise more funds to provide more care.
+Approximately 8% of our income comes from central government funding so we rely on our supporters’ generosity to raise the difference to keep the service running.
+What’s more, we know there are many more families desperate for our vital support, so it’s crucial we raise more funds.

 How many nights does a family get allocated?